AnaCarolT/OOP244-Works/Workshops/README.md

 - E-mail ID: acampos-tirolli@myseneca.ca
 - OOP244ZAA

-This is will be the place that I will post all my workshops, including part 1, part2 and refelctions.
+This is will be the place that I will post all my workshops, including part 1, part2 and reflections.